Skip to the main content

-In the eighth episode of Growth Over Grades, Jordan sits down with Alissa Muller, Director of Policy and Director of the Mastery-Based Learning Collaborative at the Washington State Board of Education, to discuss mastery-based learning (MBL).
-Together, they explore the concepts of culturally responsive-sustaining MBL and examine the challenges and benefits of these teaching models.
-Alissa also shares valuable insights on how to gain traction in implementing MBL, including strategies for engaging both teachers and parents.
+In Episode 8 of Growth Over Grades, Jordan chats with Alissa Muller, Director of Policy and head of the Mastery-Based Learning Collaborative at the Washington State Board of Education.
+They discuss mastery-based learning (MBL), exploring how culturally responsive-sustaining practices shape this approach and the challenges and benefits of these models.
+Alissa also shares valuable insights on gaining traction in implementing MBL.
+She offers thoughtful strategies for engaging both teachers and families.
+She also advises how to navigate the challenges that come with shifting how we teach and learn.

 Episode Highlights